ambj/MuPeXI/doc/MuPeXI_User_Manual.md

 ## Input Files

 MuPeXI accepts a VCF file of somatic mutation calls optimally obtained from either MuTect or MuTect2.
-The VCF files do not need to be modified; the “raw” output VCF file can be put directly into MuPeXI.
+The VCF files do not need to be modified; the "raw" output VCF file can be put directly into MuPeXI.

 ### VCF file